pchyang300/aiTrader/README.md

 The highest predicted gain percentage are the stock picks and are written into stock_picks.txt.
 Once the stock market opens, an asyncio task list will be created where each stock pick will be "trailed" for a good entry position using the strategy of trailing buy.
 The stock will be purchased and monitored daily for price movement.
-If it gains reach within 75% of the predicted amount, then a trailing sell will be executed.
+Once purchased it will be written into the holdings.txt file.
+If the stock gains reach within 75% of the predicted amount, then a trailing sell will be executed.
 If the stock loses more than 5% then the stock will be sold.
+Once a stock is sold, the next stock in line from stocks.txt will be placed into the asyncio task list.
 This program will loop forever generating stock picks during the weekends and execute stock trading for each individual stock the following weekdays.

 This program requires API keys that can be obtained from opening a free account with